robenkleene/parrot/README.md

 #### Sample Playback

-- To load a sample, drag it onto the waveform box.
 - `Attack`: The sample envelope attack.
+- `Clear`: Clear the sample.
 - `Decay`: The sample envelope decay.
+- `Freeze`: Freeze the output of  spectral analyzer after this number of `ms` (this is useful for matching short sounds).
 - `Gain`: The sample playback volume.
-- The button plays the sample.
 - `Mute`: The left mute toggles whether the audio's output is muted, the right mute does the same for the sample.
-- `Clear`: Clear the sample.
-- `Freeze`: Freeze the output of  spectral analyzer after this number of `ms` (this is useful for matching short sounds).